-- estimates of relative risk had less accuracy than that in the individual patient data meta-analysis. - 275 Third, we only included nine cohort studies, which prevent us from conducting further research, such - as subgroup analysis and meta-regression.
-Fourth, only two studies used objective sleep measurement. - 277 More studies based on the objective measurement are needed in the future.
+Our meta-analysis summarized the currently evidence of the association between abnormal sleep duration and the risk of metabolic syndrome, and indicated that short sleep duration was a risk factor for new onset metabolic syndrome.
+Strength of our study were the comprehensive search and strict inclusion criteria.
+However, there were some limitations that should be taken into consideration.
+First, the sleep categories varied between studies.
+There was no unified standard for definition of abnormal sleep duration.
+Second, the estimates of relative risk had less accuracy than that in the individual patient data meta-analysis.
+Third, we only included nine cohort studies, which prevent us from conducting further research, such as subgroup analysis and meta-regression.
+Fourth, only two studies used objective sleep measurement.
+More studies based on the objective measurement are needed in the future.

-5 Conclusions
+280 5 Conclusions

-- Both short and long sleep duration was associated with high prevalence of metabolic syndrome cross- - sectionally.
-Short sleep duration, rather than long sleep duration, was associated with a significant - increase in risk for metabolic syndrome.
-Sufficient sleep duration should be recommended to prevent - 282 metabolic syndrome.
+Both short and long sleep duration was associated with high prevalence of metabolic syndrome crosssectionally.
+Short sleep duration, rather than long sleep duration, was associated with a significant increase in risk for metabolic syndrome.
+Sufficient sleep duration should be recommended to prevent metabolic syndrome.

-6 Author contributions
+286 6 Author contributions

-- 285 Qi Fang and Jianian Hua contributed to the conception and design of the study.
-Jianian Hua - organized the database.
+Qi Fang and Jianian Hua contributed to the conception and design of the study.
+Jianian Hua organized the database.
 Jianian Hua and Hezi Jiang performed the statistical analysis.
-Jianian Hua - wrote the first draft of the manuscript.
+Jianian Hua wrote the first draft of the manuscript.
 Qi Fang and Hezi Jiang reviewed the manuscript.
-All authors - approved the final version of the paper.
+All authors approved the final version of the paper.

-289 7 Funding
+291 7 Funding

-This study was not supported by any funding.
+292 This study was not supported by any funding.

-8 Conflicts of interest
+293 8 Conflicts of interest

-- 292 The authors declare that the research was conducted in the absence of any commercial or financial - relationships that could be construed as a potential conflict of interest.
+The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

-294 9 Preprint
+296 9 Preprint

-295 10 Tables
+297 10 Tables

-10.1 Table 1.
+298 10.1 Table 1.
 Characteristics of cohort studies